microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-6. Enter the text to be transferred from mobile to RN487x-xxxx device and click send button
+6. Enter the text to be transferred from mobile to RN487x-xxxx device and click **Send**

     <br />